 The Molnupiravir Mess:

-Just when we thought that both Paxlovid and Legevrio were going to escape controversy, a new report emerged suggestive that molnupiravir might lead to SARS-CoV-2 mutations.
+Just when we thought that both Paxlovid and Legevrio were going to escape controversy, a report emerged suggestive that molnupiravir might lead to SARS-CoV-2 mutations.
 Two years ago the renowned geneticist and AIDS researcher, Dr. William Haseltine, warned that molnupiravir could be mutagenic.
 If the drug led to mutations in the SARS-CoV-2 virus, he cautioned that we might end up with a more virulent variant.
 Here are links to his 2-part article in Forbes:

 “Supercharging New Viral Variants: The Dangers of Molnupiravir (Part 1) (Nov.
 1, 2021)